godotengine/godot-docs/tutorials/math/matrices_and_transforms.rst

 matrix.
 Translating is basically a technical term for "moving" the object, but it explicitly does not involve any rotation.

-This should be fairly common sense, assuming that you read and understood the vector tutorial, but let's work through an example.
-Again, we'll start with the identity transform, but this time we'll also keep track of the origin vector:
+Let's work through an example to help understand this.
+We will start with the identity transform like last time, except we will keep track of the origin vector this time.

 .. image:: img/matrices_and_transforms/identity-origin.png